SystemsApproach/private5g/cloud.rst

 6.3.3 Service Orchestration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Servcie Orchestration is responsible for managing the Kubernetes
+Service Orchestration is responsible for managing the Kubernetes
 workloads once they are up-and-running, which in our case means
 providing a programmatic API that can be used by various stakeholders
 to manage the 5G connectivity service.
 As shown in :numref:`Figure %s